davea42/libdwarf-regressiontests/README.md

 ### DWARFTEST.sh

-Runs the tests and compiles a few things and runs the test code.
+Runs compiles a few things and runs the test code.

 ### BASEFILES.sh.in